Fedora is a Linux-based operating system created in 2003 as a community distribution called the Fedora Project.

 Fedora CoreOS provides a minimal image of Fedora which includes just the bare essentials.
 In other words, it is meant for deployment in cloud computing.
 It provides Fedora CoreOS images which are optimized minimal images for deploying containers.

-Of course, Fedora produce more than just the editions.
-In addition, Fedora Spins and Labs target a variety of audiences and use cases.
-Fedora Spins provide alternative desktops for Fedora, including KDE Plasma, Cinnamon, Xfce, MATE, LXQT and LXDE.
+Of course, Fedora produces more than just the editions.
+In addition, Fedora Spins and Labs target a various audiences and use cases.
+Fedora Spins provide alternative desktops for Fedora, including KDE Plasma, Cinnamon, Xfce, MATE, LXQT, and LXDE.

-Of course, there are countless software packages are available to install on Fedora Linux distribution from the repository provided by Fedora project.
+Of course, countless software packages are available to install on the Fedora Linux distribution from the repository provided by the Fedora Project.
 You can also enable other third-party repositories such as COPR or RPM Fusion to install additional software applications.